tifa2UP/sjsumsa.org/README.md

   ###License

   We made our license MIT.
-You can use the source code in anyway you want. ;)
+Feel free to use the source code in anyway you want. ;)

   ###Question
   If you have any questions, we'd be happy to answer it at dev@sjsumsa.org